gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 ## Register the error boundary

-Then, update the host application `registerHost` function to declare the `RootErrorBoundary` component below the `RootLayout` but above the routes of the modules.
-By doing so, if a module encounters an unhandled error, the error boundary will only replace the section rendered by the `Outlet` component within the `RootLayout` rather than the entire page:
+Then, update the host application `registerHost` function to declare the `RootErrorBoundary` component below the `RootLayout` component but above the routes of the modules.
+By doing so, if a module encounters an unhandled error, the error boundary will only replace the section rendered by the `Outlet` component within the root layout rather than the entire page.

+A React Router's error boundary is declared with the [errorElement](https://reactrouter.com/en/main/route/error-element) of a route:

 ```tsx !#7,11 host/src/register.tsx
 import { ManagedRoutes, type ModuleRegisterFunction, type FireflyRuntime } from "@squide/firefly";